vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 It's possible to extend the `defineLoader()` function to add new features such as a more complex cache system.
 TODO:

+ideas:

+- Export an interface that must be implemented by a composable so external libraries can implement custom strategies (e.g. vue-query)
+- allow global and local config (+ types)

+## Global API

+It's possible to access a global state of when data loaders are fetching (navigation + calling `refresh()`) as well as when the data fetching navigation guard is running (only when navigating).

+- `isFetchingData`
+- `isNavigationFetching`

 ## Limitations

 - Injections (`inject`/`provide`) cannot be used within a loader